E-commerce

 5. Post-purchase: clear email and confirmation page.

-A smooth funnel reduces pressure on support: fewer “where is my order?” requests if expectations are set at payment.
+A smooth checkout flow reduces pressure on support: fewer "Where is my order?" if expectations are set at checkout.

 Web performance and Core Web Vitals

 A slow interface drives users away, especially on mobile.
-Core Web Vitals provide a common SEO/UX language.
+The Core Web Vitals provide a common SEO / UX language.

-• Images: compression, modern formats, no unnecessary heavy sliders.
+• Images: compression, modern formats, no unnecessary heavy slider.

 • Third-party scripts: pixels, A/B tests, widgets to audit.